HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/access/index.md

 The Canvas serves as the central workspace in Presentation Designer.
 This is where you can build your presentation templates.
 You can drag and drop elements right onto the canvas, making it simpler to create your layout.
 Any adjustments you make to the styling appear right away, giving you instant visual feedback as you work.
 This hands-on area lets content managers play around with different designs and setups.

+Hovering or selecting an element on the canvas displays the element name and the different action buttons available for the element.
+See the following actions you can do:

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Item.png)

-Hovering or selecting an element on the canvas displays the element name and the different action buttons available for it.
-See the following actions you can do:

-1. Use the **Move** icon to rearrange the elements on the canvas through drag and drop.
+1. Click the **Move** icon to rearrange the elements on the canvas through drag-and-drop
-2. Use the **Arrow Up** icon to automatically select the parent of the current element.
+2. Click the **Arrow Up** icon to automatically select the parent of the current element.
-3. Use the **Configure** icon to display additional configuration options for the element.
+3. Click the **Configure** icon to display additional configuration options for the element.
-4. Use the **Trash** icon to delete the element from the canvas.
+4. Click the **Trash** icon to delete the element from the canvas.